 We’re also very well-equipped.
 Our bedrooms have all been refurbished to a very high standard in the last three years.
 We have, by far, the most extensive library facilities of any college – with eight internet-equipped library/study rooms (over 100 study spaces).
 Over 67% of our rooms are en suite and our busy dining hall turns out 600 hot meals a day.
 Our computer room is being constantly updated, and our sports people ensure that our gymnasium fits the bill.
 Our subterranean student bar was expanded several years ago; and a second bar can be found in the Quad, which can seat up to 120 people.
 The College’s boat-house is older than anyone can remember, but it’s still running (though plans are afoot to build a new, larger facility in the next year).

 There is a good mixture of undergraduates and postgraduates at Chad’s.
 This is very deliberate: the last thing we want is for our College to be seen as an extension of sixth form.
 Instead, this is an adult community, where some are a bit older and some a bit younger.
-Students at Chad’s — whether undergraduates or postgraduates — are effectively self-governing through their student representatives.
-Because we are an autonomous college within the University, all key decisions are made locally, and students play an integral part in decision-making and governance at every level of College life.
+Students at Chad’s — whether undergraduates or postgraduates — have a huge say in the running of the College through their student representatives.
+Because we are an independent college within the University, all key decisions are made locally, and students play an integral part in decision-making and governance at every level of College life.

 Being one of the smaller colleges in the University, St Chad’s students try that much harder, and that perhaps accounts for the College’s incredible spirit.
 In larger institutions people can often become ‘familiar strangers’ and don’t really get to know one another.